cawel/game-book-js/README.md

 ## Introduction

 The idea is to experiment with JavaScript technologies while implemeting a game book app.
-So far, an interface has been done using:
+A user-interface has been done using:

 * Plain JS
 * Angular JS